engineyard/ey-docs/pages/issue-assets-rails31.md

         /etc/init.d/nginx restart

-For information about assets in Rails 3.1, see [[Rails 3.1 Asset Pipeline tips for Cloud|asset-pipeline]] and the [[Rails Guide for asset pipeline|http://guides.rubyonrails.org/asset_pipeline.html]].
+For information about assets in Rails 3.1, see [[Rails 3.1 Asset Pipeline tips for Engine Yard Cloud|asset-pipeline]] and the [[Rails Guide for asset pipeline|http://guides.rubyonrails.org/asset_pipeline.html]].